SciComp8/Project_Portfolio/README.md

   - [NGS_DEPipeline.Rmd](NGS_DEPipeline.Rmd)

 ## **Bayesian integrative clustering for multi-omics data (use R programming)**
 This project explores the shared patterns between transcriptomic and lipidomic profiles and their biomedical relevance in women at high risk or diagnosed with breast cancers.
-The Bayesian latent variable approach which jointly models the non-tumorous breast tissue transcriptomic expression levels and plasma lipidomic expression levels is used to identify clinically and biologically relevant clusters co-driven by transcriptomic and lipidomic features.
+A novel Bayesian latent variable approach which jointly models the non-tumorous breast tissue transcriptomic expression levels and plasma lipidomic expression levels is used to identify clinically and biologically relevant clusters co-driven by transcriptomic and lipidomic features.
   - [BayesClustering.Rmd](BayesClustering.Rmd)

 ## **Lipidomics and transcriptomics analysis (use R programming)**